-The access policy (or suite of policies) should explain how access is balanced against the need to ensure collection care.
+Policies should cover how people can engage with the archives on-site and off-site, both digitally and physically, whether provided by the archive service or through partnerships.
 They should outline how this is managed and how risk of damage is mitigated.
-The responsibility of the users in delivering this policy should be clear and communicated.
+The responsibility of the users in delivering this should be clear and communicated.